Tutorial | Automation scenarios#

 Dataiku screenshot of the settings tab of a scenario.

-Depending on your instance settings, you may see a pop-up notification that the scenario has started and finished.
+Depending on your instance settings, you may soon see a pop-up notification that the scenario has started and finished.

 1. Once one run has finished, toggle the time-based trigger (not the auto-triggers for the entire scenario) to Off to stop it from repeatedly running, and click Save.